"

 Figure 2.8.
 Welding Produces Intense Light / Photo Credit: TA_t, Pixabay License

-Light waves given off from arc welding processes include visible, infrared (IR), and ultraviolet (UV).
+Arc welding processes produce visible, IR, and UV light waves.
 UV and IR are both capable of causing third-degree burns on the skin and capable of causing permanent damage to the eyes, including blindness.
-IR light waves give off heat and can be felt.
+IR light waves give off heat that can be felt on your skin.
 Examples of IR are heat lamps in restaurants that keep food warm before serving.
-UV light doesn’t feel like heat, physically, yet it can produce third-degree burns in a short amount of time.
+In contrast, UV light doesn’t feel like heat physically, yet it can produce third-degree burns in a short amount of time.
 This author first experienced a third-degree burn after one shift of GMAW welding on a factory assembly line.
 My welding helmet did not cover the base of my neck, which was exposed to the arc flash.
 The resulting burn and the medical treatment required was excruciatingly painful.
-You have been warned.
-NEVER weld without adequate skin protection such as leather sleeves, gloves, and eye protection with the appropriate shade as described in this OSHAfactsheet about Eye Protection.
+You have been warned: never weld without adequate skin protection such as leather sleeves, gloves, and eye protection with the appropriate shade as described in this OSHA fact sheet about eye protection.
 Notice that the American Welding Society recommends a darker shade than OSHA does.
 You should weld using the darkest shade that will still allow you to see the puddle clearly.
 Make sure you keep your clear cover plates clean and replace them when your vision becomes obscured.
-Also, remember, reflected light from behind you can do as much harm as direct light.
+Also, remember that reflected light from behind you can do as much harm as direct light exposure.
 Set up flash screens whenever possible to protect yourself and others from light and sparks.

 Arc welding equipment, including plasma arc and carbon arc cutting equipment, operates with high primary and secondary electrical energy that can produce a fatal electrical shock.
 It is a good practice to wear gloves when handling electrodes, grounds, and other components that may be “live.”
 If possible, avoid working in wet environments or out in the rain.
-If you must work in wet conditions, wear rubber gloves and rain gear, and be aware that if you become the component that completes the electrical circuit, you will experience an electric shock, possibly fatal.
-GTAW, especially when using AC polarity, can introduce a powerful shock via the hand-held filler metal.
-DO NOT WEAR METAL RINGS OR BRACELETS WHILE WELDING!
+If you must work in wet conditions, wear rubber gloves and rain gear, and be aware that if you become the component that completes the electrical circuit, you will experience an electric shock, which could be fatal.
+GTAW, especially when using alternating current (AC) polarity, can introduce a powerful shock via the handheld filler metal.
+Do not wear metal rings or bracelets while welding!
 These currents can melt a ring worn on your finger, resulting in a severe burn.
-Avoid wrapping your welding lead around your arm or draping it across parts of your body, especially your reproductive organs.
-The electromagnetic pulse produced by the current may be harmful to you and a welding lead wrapped around you can injure you if passing heavy equipment snags it or becomes entangled in it.
+Also avoid wrapping your welding lead around your arm or draping it across parts of your body, especially your reproductive organs.
+The electromagnetic pulse produced by the current may be harmful to you, and a welding lead wrapped around you can cause injury if it becomes snagged or entangled when you are passing heavy equipment.

 Several high-pressure gas cylinders of different colors are stored against a wall, secured by a chain around them.